rs/SDSegmentedControl/README.md

 You can then use `SDSegmentedControl` class as you would use normal `UISegmentedControl`.

-# Known Issues

-The background mask doesn't animate when resized.
-If someone has a solution for this, please send a pull request.

 # Licenses

 All source code is licensed under the [MIT-License](https://raw.github.com/rs/SDSegmentedControl/master/MIT-LICENSE).